FELICITY II - Eastern Partnership and Central Asia Program

 - FELICITY II is supporting the process of developing a new adapted edition of the State Construction Standards for the water and wastewater sector, aimed at modernizing the industry according to EU directives as Ukraine moves toward EU accession.

-- FELICITY II is supporting Ukrainian ministries and the EIB in developing a pilot €30 million loan program for 2 municipalities, aimed at energy-efficient reconstruction of war-damaged residential buildings.
-A comprehensive concept has been developed with a partner consortium, consisting of EIB, dena, IWO e.V. and Bauhaus Erde.
-To ensure a broad uptake of lessons, a steering committee will include all relevant actors including the Energy Efficiency Fund (EEF) the EU Delegation and a wide range of Ukrainian NGOs.
+- FELICITY II is supporting Ukrainian ministries and the EIB in developing a pilot €30 million loan program for two municipalities, aimed at energy-efficient reconstruction of war-damaged residential buildings.
+A comprehensive concept has been developed with a partner consortium, consisting of EIB, dena, IWO e.V. and Bauhaus Earth.
+To ensure a broad uptake of lessons, a steering committee will include all relevant actors including the Energy Efficiency Fund (EEF), the EU Delegation and a wide range of Ukrainian NGOs.
 Criteria for city selection have been developed.
 Synergies with activities of other IKI projects in the building sector are actively sought.

 - In Uzbekistan, the city of Nukus, a pilot project for the renovation of a multi-apartment building in Nukus has been started.
 Already during the design phase valuable learnings in the field of capacity development could be gained for further incorporation in a respective handbook.

 - A project concept for energy-efficient refurbishment of public buildings in Uzbekistan, supported by FELICITY II has been approved by the Ministry of Energy.
+FELICITY II is developing a pipeline of 600 public buildings selectively to be assessed by express energy audits and to be included in the EIB financed UZPBEE project.
 After public consultations, the Ministry of Investment and International Trade (MIIT) will need to approve the project and submit an official funding request to EIB.
 A national feasibility study is also in progress for the loan project preparation.

 Latest Update: